pelzlpj/spooky-rpc/README.rst

 =======================

-In order to facilitate request pipelining, ``spooky_rpc.Server`` uses the multiprocessing_ module to hand off requests to a pool of child processes.
+In order to facilitate request pipelining, ``spooky_rpc.Server`` uses the multiprocessing_ module to hand off requests to child processes.
 Consequently, the implementation of ``spooky_rpc.BinaryRequestHandler`` cannot assume that the process state will be maintained across multiple calls to the handler method.
 If you need a stateful server, you will have to store that state outside of the process (e.g. on disk).
+In addition, the request handler must satisfy the requirements of the ``multiprocessing`` module (roughly speaking, any program state which is visible to the request handler must be pickle-able).

 .. _multiprocessing: http://docs.python.org/library/multiprocessing.html